codespaces-examples/rust/README.md

 Now that you're set up and connected, you should be able to work within your Codespaces environment.

-### VS Codespaces inside a Docker container
+### Developing inside a Container

-Using [Visual Studio Code](https://code.visualstudio.com/) and a [specific extension](https://aka.ms/vscode-remote/download/extension), we can load this codespace in a brand new local [Docker](https://docker.com/) container and use it as a full-featured development environment.
+Using [Visual Studio Code](https://code.visualstudio.com/) and a [specific extension](https://aka.ms/vscode-remote/download/extension), we can load this setup in a brand new local [Docker](https://docker.com/) container and use it as a full-featured development environment.
 Note that this approach requires a few more steps than using the online setup mentioned above.
 The advantages being that this works offline and there are no costs associated with this approach.
 It is a great way to play with a setup without having to install everything globally on one's machine!

 #### Requirements